elastic-coders/py-graphqlparser/README.md

 - Unicode string handling not yet complete (a mixture of bytes and strings all over)
 - Exceptions in the visitor's class callbacks are ignored
 - libgraphqlparser is **dynamically** linked but It would be better if it was linked statically

+## TODO

+- build and upload wheels to pypi
+- build more wheel packages for linux 32 bit and other platforms